andOrlando/rubato/README.md

 **Important:** You should really use sagemath or Wolfram Mathematica to get as exact of a derivative as you can.
 Wolfram Alpha doesn't cut it.
 I personally used sagemath because it's actually free, which is pretty cool.
-To take that one step further, I'd suggest using jupyter notebook in tandem with sagemath because if you do `%display latex` you get a super good looking output.
+To take that one step further, I'd suggest using jupyter notebook in tandem with sagemath because if you run `%display latex` you get a super good looking output.
 If you can't use jupyter (or don't want to), `%display ascii_art` is a pretty cool alternative.

 The initial function, given by [easings.net](https://easings.net), is as follows: